Introduction to LeadCenter Workflows

 • Paused — new contacts stop entering the workflow, but contacts already inside continue to completion

 When you edit a published workflow, you are editing a draft version.
-The currently published version keeps running until you publish the new changes.
+The currently published version keeps running until you click Save & Publish with all errors resolved.

 Best Practices